kevingroup/aspire/README.md

     aspire --help <subcommand>

-Suppose you have start from gzipped FASTQ files, `reads_1.fastq.gz` and `reads_2.fastq.gz`, containing paired-end WGS reads for a sample.
+Suppose you start from gzipped FASTQ files, `reads_1.fastq.gz` and `reads_2.fastq.gz`, containing paired-end WGS reads for a sample.
 You would like to construct the virus genome for this sample,